Garden Waste Collection (Green Bin)

 Is this charge compulsory?

-no charge to you.
+No. The service will only be available to residents that subscribe to the service.
+If you do not register and make the payment, your green bin will not be collected and you will not be charged.
 Therefore, if you do not have a garden or do not want to pay for the collections, you do not need to do anything.

 The green bin will be replaced in line with the Council's Fees and Charges Schedule and a replacement permit will be supplied.